Empowering Tomorrow’s Health Leaders: A Pathway to Becoming an RDN

 • Graduates from any bachelor’s degree program can apply for this “pre-professional” master’s program.

-• A master’s degree program with an emphasis in clinical nutrition integrating 11 credits of supervised experiential learning (SEL).
+• A master’s degree program with an emphasis in clinical nutrition integrating 11 credits of supervised practice.

 • Experiences include hospitals, long-term care, rehab, health and wellness and ambulatory settings such as dialysis, diabetes, eating disorders, oncology, pediatrics, sports nutrition, weight management and more.

-• 42-credit program spanning 16 continuous months or just 4 semesters, including courses and SEL.
+• 41-credit program spanning 16 continuous months or just 4 semesters, including courses and supervised practice.

-• Students choose from local (Rutgers NJ sites) and remote tracks for SEL.
+• Students choose from local (Rutgers NJ sites) and remote tracks for supervised practice.

 • Study materials and end of program workshop to help prepare you for the RDN Exam which has resulted in an exceptional pass rate on the RDN exam!